US author and feminist bell hooks dies at 69 | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Popular feminist writer and activist bell hooks died at her Kentucky home on Wednesday.
-The cause of her death is yet to be known.
+The cause of her death is not yet known.

 Pioneering Black feminist author, educator and activist bell hooks has died at the age of 69.

-Her family issued a statement saying that hooks had passed away at her Berea home in Kentucky, United States, on Wednesday.
+Her family issued a statement saying that hooks had passed away at her Berea home in Kentucky, in the United States, on Wednesday.

-Born Gloria Jean Watkins in 1952, in Hopkinsville, Kentucky, hooks gave herself the moniker in honor of her maternal great-grandmother, saying used lower case letters to avoid being directly confused with her.
+Born Gloria Jean Watkins in 1952 in Hopkinsville, Kentucky, hooks gave herself the moniker in honor of her maternal great-grandmother, and used lower case letters to avoid being directly confused with her.

 "The family of Gloria Jean Watkins is deeply saddened at the passing of our beloved sister," sisters Gwenda Motley and Valeria Watkins said.